SKILLED SAMARITAN FOUNDATION

 Having spent almost decade in these villages, we discovered a major challenge of industrial plastic waste being dumped into these villages, that was being incinerated or thrown in the local water bodies, affecting the health of our people.
 Skilled Samaritan has discovered traditional yet innovative ways to convert pre-consumer plastic waste from industrial units as well as excess fabric waste from the fashion industry, into usable ropes,that can be woven to make beautiful products.

-Our mission is revive of traditional craft of charpai weaving, to hand craft functional yet beautiful pieces and products of every-day use, by reusing waste plastics and fabrics, and recognising skill-sets of artisans from our existing project sites to create a model of holistic community development.
+Our mission is to revive the traditional craft of charpai weaving, to hand craft functional yet beautiful pieces and products of every-day use, by reusing waste plastics and fabrics, by recognising skill-sets of artisans from our existing project sites to create a model of holistic community development.

 Skilled Samaritan works closely with women from low income communities who were never craftsmen or artisans, but have unique charpai (charpoy) weaving skills.
 We support these women through skills training workshops, collaborative design innovation and product development; to help them use their traditional skills to weave products that have contemporary appeal.
 Read more about our model here.

 Each element of an SSF product is beautifully handcrafted by workers from the same village to develop a model of holistic community empowerment.